luord/luord.github.io/content/Engineering/abstracting.md

 For our "model"[^genetic] we know that we need a specific type of string that when compared with another will return the number of identical characters.
-So we do just that: create a `str` subclass that can "intersect" with other strings of the same type, and give a numeric number representing how well they match.
+So we do just that: create a `str` subclass that can "intersect" with other strings of the same type, and give a numeric value representing how well they match.

 With these two abstractions alone, our method improves considerably: